Essential Excel Sheets for Stair Design

 • Load Calculation:

-• Self-weight of waist slab (based on its thickness and slope).
+• Self-weight of the waist slab (based on its thickness and slope).

 • Self-weight of steps = (Riser Height / 2) * Concrete Density.